About & FAQs

 Frequently Asked Questions

-• Not in full-time education past August 2024
+They can’t be in full-time education past August 2025

 Whether you’re currently unemployed, a graduate or someone seeking to change careers from another sector; if you have a vision for the role you want to do, we want to hear from you.